What Are The Beliefs of PV?

 First, we’d like you to attend for 6 months before considering membership; make sure that Pleasant Valley is for you.

-After attending the class, fill out the application and return it to the church office.
-The Board will schedule two members to come and meet with you.
+After attending the class, fill out the membership application and return it to the church office.
+The Board will schedule two members to meet with you.
 This is a wonderful time of getting to know each other, answering any questions you may have about the church and learning about your spiritual journey and your desire to participate at Pleasant Valley Church.

 Finally, a recommendation is made to the Board.
 At their next meeting, the Board will take a vote on your request and you will be notified by letter of your membership.